Crazypersonalph/keyboardspam/README.md

 # keyboardspam
-It spams why with your keyboard
+It spams your keyboard in python